 CAN-SPAM Act: A Compliance Guide for Business

 Despite its name, the CAN-SPAM Act doesn’t apply just to bulk email.
-It covers all commercial messages, which the law defines as “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,” including email that promotes content on commercial websites.
-The law makes no exception for business-to-business email.
+Rather, it covers all commercial messages, which the law defines as “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,” including email that promotes content on commercial websites.
+Also, the law makes no exception for business-to-business email.
 That means all email – for example, a message to former customers announcing a new product line – must comply with the law.

 Each separate email in violation of the CAN-SPAM Act is subject to penalties of up to $16,000, so non-compliance can be costly.
 But following the law isn’t complicated.
 Here’s a rundown of CAN-SPAM’s main requirements:

 1. Don’t use false or misleading header information.
-Your “From,” “To,” “Reply-To,” and routing information – including the originating domain name and email address – must be accurate and identify the person or business who initiated the message.
+Your “From,” “To,” “Reply-To,” as well as routing information – including the originating domain name and email address – must be accurate and identify the person or business who initiated the message.

 2. Don’t use deceptive subject lines.
 The subject line must accurately reflect the content of the message.